Museum of Anthropology at UBC: Elspeth McConnell Gallery of Northwest Coast Masterworks

 The Elspeth McConnell Gallery of Northwest Coast Masterworks was unveiled on June 22, 2017.
 Designed by Stantec Architecture, the new gallery was converted from the former Michael M. Ames Theatre, and was funded by Montreal-based collector Elspeth McConnell, a $3-million donation from the Doggone Foundation, and a $500,000 grant from the federal government as part of the Canada 150 Community Infrastructure Program.
 The 210-square-metre gallery features exterior sensors that synchronize both the colour temperature and intensity of the interior light with the changing light conditions outside.

 In a Different Light: Reflecting on Northwest Coast Art was the first exhibition held at the gallery.

 Koerner European Ceramics Gallery

 The Koerner European Ceramics Gallery opened in 1990 and contains over 600 European ceramics collected by Koerner, which he donated to the museum in 1987.
+It was curated by Carol E. Mayer, who is a curator and Research Fellow in Ceramics at the MOA.

 Multiversity Galleries

 The Multiversity Galleries housing more than 9,000 objects from around the world.
 Multiversity Galleries showcases items from the museum's collection that would normally be stored.